KimberleyJensen/Mel-Band-Roformer-Vocal-Model/README.md

 # How to help

-If you want to contribute GPU access for me to train a bigger model (this model did not overfit) please contact me at KimberleyJensenOx1@gmail.com.
-A 48GB GPU will be required due to high VRAM usage.
+If you would like to contribute GPU access for me to train better models please contact me at KimberleyJensenOx1@gmail.com.
+A 40GB GPU will be required due to high VRAM usage.
 You can also contribute by adding to my dataset which is used to train the model.

 # Google colab